rajivrnair/quote-wall/README.md

 quote-wall
 ==========

-Quote Wall BE in ruby
+Simple CRUD Quote Wall BE in ruby.
+Mostly written to get started with webmachine.

+Steps:

+1. bundle install
+2. rake